hackclub/hackclub/workshops/login_auth/README.md

 - EMAIL-`login@authentication.com`
 - Password - `password`

-## Getting Started :rocket:
+## Getting Started 🚀

-### Creating a Firebase project 💻 -
+### Creating a Firebase project 💻
 First, you will need to sign in to [Firebase](https://firebase.google.com/) using a Google account.
-You can [create one here](https://accounts.google.com/signup)
+You can [create one here](https://accounts.google.com/signup).

 After signing in you will see a page similar to this:

 ![Firebase landing](https://cloud-mketa8pxq.vercel.app/1.png)

-In the above image you'll see the `Go to console` tab at the top right corner, So click on that and you will be redirected to the console section.
+In the image above you'll see the `Go to console` button at the top right corner, click on that and you will be redirected to the console section.

 ![Project page](https://cloud-kfr44a6da.vercel.app/2.png)